 However, to ensure permanence, Dr. Lam scores the backside of the cartilage in 4 directions in a partial thickness to break the recoil of the cartilage and thereby create a permanent result without the risk of having a visible contour problem a few months to a few years following otoplasty.

 The only external skin incision is made on the backside of the ear, which is well camouflaged as the ear is reset back to a normal position.
-Some skin is removed in order to accommodate the newly repositioned ear.
+Dr. Lam does not believe that skin need be removed from the back of the ear.
+By not removing any skin, Dr. Lam has less tension on the incision (better wound healing) and more predictable outcomes in the position of the ear.

 Permanent sutures are used to modify the ear shape that approximately correlate with the three points described above: the superior helix, the crural junction, and the top of the ear canal.
 Additional sutures are placed as needed to modify and shape the ear until a desired configuration is achieved.